RaspberryPiFoundation/lesson_format/README.md

 ## Themes

 There are two themes, Code Club World, and Code Club UK.
 They specify the default css, html templates, and css color variables.
+You should always specify that you want the Code Club World theme as the UK theme is no longer used.

 ## Underneath the hood